 The DfE has arranged a new facility whereby schools in England can use Employer Access (EA) Online to find out whether an individual is subject to a prohibition or other restriction on teaching imposed by another country in the European Economic Area.
 This facility became available from 18 January 2016.
-More detailed information is set out below.
-Keeping Children Safe in Education will be updated to reflect the new functionality in due course and at that time the new check will become a requirement.
+More detailed SAFEGUARDING (also applies to Insernational Study Centre) will be updated to reflect the new functionality in due course and at that time the new check will become a requirement.